Analytics4MD/A4MD/README.md

 export CXXFLAGS="-g -DPROFILING_ON -DTAU_STDCXXLIB -I${TAU_ROOT}/include"
 ```

-5. (Optional) To use build-in performance scheme, run cmake command with the following flag:
+6. (Optional) To use built-in performance scheme via predefined timers, run cmake command with the following flag:

 ```
 -DBUILT_IN_PERF=ON